rmsk2/F256_Mandelbrot/README.md

 version available in the Ubuntu repos works for this project.
 Clone the repo, issue the command `make publish`, then copy the contents of the `dist` directory to a compatible SD card.

-**Note:** The math coprocessor addresses differ between the F256 Jr. (in factory condition as of March 2023) and the F256 K (as bought in October 2023).
+**Note:** The math coprocessor addresses differ between the F256 Jr. (in factory condition as of March 2023 having FPGA version RC08) and the F256 K (as bought in October 2023).
 This repo uses the F256 K addresses as a default.
 You have to change the value of